dr0pdb/toykv/README.md

 # graphchaindb
-An experimental graph database written for tutorial purposes!
+An experimental graph database written for learning purposes!